What is the EPIC Weekend?

 Who leads the EPIC Weekend Away?

-The EPIC Weekend grew out of Hope Community Church’s Kids Weekend Away and has been part of Andy’s vision to see kids and leaders come together and have an awesome time encountering Jesus.
+The EPIC Weekend grew out of Hope Community Church’s Kids Weekend Away and has been part of Andy and Elisabeth’s vision to see kids and leaders come together and have an awesome time encountering Jesus.

 It now attracts many churches from near and far.